Using Picture Books With Older Children

 Picture Books Are Not Written to Teach Reading

 I believe children of any age, including in secondary school, benefit from reading picture fiction.
 Illustrations along with text lead to more complex analyses of a story.
 Reading between the lines provides opportunities for interpretation through exploration and discussion.
-Exposure to picture fiction encourages older students to read for pleasure and enjoyment.
+Using picture books with older children encourages them to read for pleasure and meaning.

-Picture Books Are Not Only for Young Children
+Picture Books Are Written for Older Children Too!

 There is a perception that picture books are only for the young.
 Yet, many authors create picture books with an older audience in mind.
 Their message offers different levels of understanding with a more sophisticated message.
 Complex picture fiction also deals with sensitive topics, such as bereavement, self-esteem or identity.

 When choosing a picture book for older readers have a clear purpose.
 Is it for a lesson, casual reading or to introduce a specific topic?

 Spend time reading the book to make sure it has a deeper meaning that leads to discussion and discovery.
 Check for opportunities to predict, infer, hypothesise and change opinions as the story progresses.
 Does the book promote discussion of plot, characters, theme and story structure?
 And will the illustrations engage your students to stay focused?

 You can browse the following websites of shortlisted and award-winning books for recommendations.
 Here are some of the most famous book awards for children’s books.

 Listening to a read-aloud benefits children of all ages.
 They can concentrate on comprehension, inference and predicting what will happen next.

 Share the preferred book on an interactive whiteboard, if you can.
 This allows the whole class to engage with the book in their own way.
 Presenting the book gives each student the time to process the story along with the imagery.